Arnaz87/aulang/readme.md

 - maybe improve null syntax
 - compiler.au is too big, 2100 LOC!
 - inspect imported modules and import their items automatically

+# Culang

+The previous version of the language was named culang, and it's extension is `.cu`, to install that one checkout the *culang* branch and install it.
+The source of aulang is written in it.